kentik/config-snippets-cloud/cloud_Azure/terraform/module/examples/multiple_accounts_multiple_resource_group/README.md

 ## Azure Service Principal

-For Terraform to authenticate and make changes in Azure account, a Service Principal with Owner role and Application.ReadWrite.All permission is required to assign roles and create resources.
+Terraform requires Service Principal with "Owner" role and "Application.ReadWrite.All" permission to assign roles and create resources in the Azure Account.
 Terraform will use the principal_id and principal_secret credentials loaded from [profiles.ini](./profiles.ini) to authenticate into Azure Account.

-### Create Service Principal using az cli
+### Create Service Principal using Azure CLI (`az`)

 ```sh
 # login as privileged user